Regulation Database – National Park Service

 The National Park Service has issued a series of policy memoranda aimed at addressing climate change issues in parks management.
 Three memoranda make up the “pillar policies” to the service-wide response to climate change: Applying NPS Management Policies in the Context of Climate Change, Climate Change and Stewardship of Cultural Resources, and Addressing Climate Change and Natural Hazards for Facilities.
 The first pillar policy addresses issues of how climate change influences the guiding principles of park management; the second pillar policy provides guidance to NPS staff in relation to the preservation of cultural resources with the threat of climate change in mind; and the third provides guidance for the incorporation of known climate change impacts into the building and management of NPS facilities.

-NPS plans to complete “foundation documents” for all parks by 2016, which will describe fundamental resources and values, as well as priority issues and planning needs, and serve as platforms for updated park plans.
-These documents will address climate change.
+NPS has developed “foundation documents” for all parks, which describe fundamental resources and values, as well as priority issues and planning needs, and serve as platforms for updated park plans.
+Some of these documents address climate change.
 The foundation documents can be obtained by going to the NPS document search site and entering “foundation document” as a search term.

 Climate Exposure of U.S. National Parks (2014): To help park managers prepare for the effects of climate change, NPS scientists released an overarching report on the vulnerability of the National Park System, accompanied by 289 park-specific briefs.